Tang dynasty in Inner Asia: Second Göktürk Khaganate

-Battle of Talas River
+Battle of Talas

-The Battle of Talas was a military engagement between the Arab Abbasid Caliphate along with their ally the Tibetan Empire against the Tang dynasty, governed at the time by Emperor Xuanzong.
+The Battle of Talas was a military engagement between the Abbasid Caliphate and their ally, the Tibetan Empire, against the Tang dynasty under Emperor Xuanzong.
 In July 751 AD, Tang and Abbasid forces met in the valley of the Talas River to vie for control of the Syr Darya region of central Asia.
-After a stalemate in several days of combat, the Tang lost the battle because the Karluks defected from the Tang side to the Abbasid side.
-The defeat marked the end of Tang westward territorial expansion, resulting in Muslim control of Transoxiana for the next four hundred years.
+After a stalemate in several days of combat, the Tang lost the battle because the Karluks defected from the Tang side to the Abbasid.
+The battle is seen by some people as the end of Tang expansion however most scholars agree that the tang continued to expand westward even after the battle.

 Retrenchment of Tang influence post-763

 In 755, the Tang dynasty was subject to the devastating Anshi Rebellion and lost much influence in Inner Asia, which came to be dominated by the Uyghurs.
 Tang influence and rule over the northwestern regions, however, continued until the dynasty's fall in 907, at which time these areas were taken over by the Tanguts, who later established the Western Xia dynasty in 1038.